FluffballHaven/FluffballHaven.github.io/admins/index.md

 permalink: admins/index
 ---
 # Admins
-Below, you will be able to see a link to the about page for each admin.
+To the Left, you will be able to see a link to the about page for each admin(who has made a bio page) and below is the full list

-They are not in any particaler order
+@EvaTheSynthAvali

+@SLwoof

+@LakesideMiners

+@VaruFariston

+@shyshyhyenatheoriginalhunter

+@moshfox